andykent/river-js/README.md

 River
 =====

 River is the successor to Creek it's designed for running efficient queries over unbounded streams of data.
+It's an experiment into running queries over unbounded time series data.

+If you are after a more heavy weight, production ready system please see Esper.
+If however you want something thats simple, easy to install and simple to use then you might want to give River a go.

+    npm install -g river

-It's still early days for River and the code is in flux but if your feeling brave then the current public interface looks something like this...
+It's still early days for River and the code is in flux but if your feeling brave then the current public API (from coffee script) looks something like this...

     river = require('river')